 I want to celebrate the Art of Letters, not rap across someone’s knuckles for ending a sentence with a preposition.
 Which is perfectly legit, thank you very much.

-I think that’s what bugs me most about those lists.
-They clamp on the blinders instead of opening readers’ eyes.
+Grammar Police, wielding these lists like rulers, clamp on the blinders instead of opening readers’ eyes.
 They favor pedantry over playfulness.
 They ignore that language lives, breathes, expands.
 It’s rough, rowdy, and ridiculous.
 It grabs at and sinks its teeth into words,

 masticates chews grinds them up, and spews great spitballs of meaning.
 Some stick, some don’t.